bradyguyc/bradyguyc.github.io/_pages/thebigpicture.md

 7. Microsoft App Center - integrated sdk's into the mobile app allow for crash reporting
 8. Microsoft App Center Analytics - integrated sdk's into the mobile app allow for event monitoring and tracking.
 9. Microsoft App Center Push - integrated sdk's for sending notifications to mobile devices.
-10.Azure B2C Active Directory - for user authentication.
+10. Azure B2C Active Directory - for user authentication.
 11. Azure functions - for backend processing.
-12. Azure
+12. Azure CosmosDB is the primary data store that is synced with the mobile device.
+13. DBPedia - a knowledge graph of all things wikkapedia.
+This is some really cool stuff and is utilized to find book series and books in a series.
+14. Google Books API for retrieving a massive set of details

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2MTg3MDQ2MCwyMTIyMjIyMDQzLC0xMD
-UzNTY0NDQyLC0xODU4MTA4MDQyLC0xMTk5MzMyNDM1XX0=
+eyJoaXN0b3J5IjpbNTA2NjEyNDM5LDIxMjIyMjIwNDMsLTEwNT
+M1NjQ0NDIsLTE4NTgxMDgwNDIsLTExOTkzMzI0MzVdfQ==
 -->